Military history of Armenia: World War II

 Six special military divisions were formed in Soviet Armenia in 1941–42, partly because so many draftees from the republic could not understand Russian.
 These six divisions alone had more than 67,000 soldiers.
-Five of them, the 89th, 409th, 408th, 390th, and 76th Divisions, would have a distinguished war record, while the sixth was ordered to stay in Armenia to guard the republic's western borders against a possible incursion by neighboring Turkey.
+Five of them, the 89th, 409th, 408th, 390th, and 76th Divisions, would have a distinguished war record, while the sixth(261st Rifle Division) was ordered to stay in Armenia to guard the republic's western borders against a possible incursion by neighboring Turkey.
 The 89th Tamanyan Division, composed of ethnic Armenians, distinguished itself during the war.
 Led by Major General Nver Safaryan, it fought in the Battle of Berlin and entered Berlin.
 Many Armenian soldiers also served in two other multi-ethnic divisions.
 They came not only from Soviet Armenia, but also from the other Soviet republics and other countries with considerable Armenian minorities.

 The Armenian SSR provided weapons and rebuilt broken airplanes.
 Workers donated to the Defense Fund 216,000,000 rubles.
 Armenia, as a gift, sent to the front 45 wagons of provisions.
 Armenian communities in the Middle East and the West also donated considerable sums of money to the Soviet government to help construct a series of tanks for the Red Army.
 These tanks were named after David of Sasun, the hero of an Armenian medieval epic, and Marshal Bagramyan.

 Outside of Armenia and the Soviet Union, Missak Manouchian was one of the leaders of the French Resistance.
 He was captured and executed by the Nazis in 1944, together with over 20 members of FTP-MOI Paris region led by Manouchian, and remains a much respected figure in modern French history.
 Decorated soldiers who fought in the United States Army include Ernest H. Dervishian (recipient of the Medal of Honor), Harry Kizirian (most decorated serviceman from Rhode Island and one of the most decorated marines of the war), and Victor Maghakian (one of the most decorated American soldiers of the war).
 Brothers Noel Agazarian and Jack Agazarian both served in the British Royal Air Force, Noel was promoted to Flying Officer and participated in the Battle of Britain before being killed in action in 1941, while Jack also became a field agent for the Secret Intelligence Service and was captured and executed in 1945.
 Their sister, Monique Agazarian, became one of only 10 young women accepted into the Air Transport Auxiliary for ab initio pilot-training.

-Gevork Vartanian was an intelligence agent responsible for thwarting Operation Long Jump, and thus preventing the assassination of Joseph Stalin, Winston Churchill, and Franklin D. Roosevelt at the Tehran conference in 1943.
+Gevork Vartanian was an intelligence agent responsible for thwarting Operation Long Jump, and thus preventing the assassination of Joseph Stalin, Winston Churchill, and Franklin D. Roosevelt at the Tehran Conference in 1943.